The community buys the house. Then rent drops.

 Implementation of any trust structure will be subject to jurisdictional legal review, compliance requirements, and final governance documentation.

-The selected pilot renter lives rent-free for the first year.
-This is a one-time pilot commitment funded by Nestmarket and applies only to the first selected renter of this unit.
-It does not extend to future renters of the same property; subsequent renters pay rent under the operating-costs-only mechanism described below.
+The selected pilot renter lives rent-free for the first three months of tenancy.
+This is a one-time pilot commitment funded by Nestmarket and applies only to the first selected renter of this property.
+It does not extend to future renters of the same property.

 Subleasing prohibited — renter must occupy

-Both the rent-free year and the operating-costs-only rent are conditioned on the renter personally occupying the unit.
+The rent-free period, the $2,300/month rate, and the operating-costs-only rate are all conditioned on the renter personally occupying the home.
 Subleasing is prohibited for the entire tenancy.
 Subleasing terminates the rent-free benefit and may terminate the lease.

 Units are participation units, not ownership

-Units sold on the platform provide structured participation features (including the cosmetic-finish vote for this property).
+Units sold on the platform provide structured participation features, including the ability to participate in community votes on significant property decisions through the platform’s voting system.
 They do not represent equity, fractional ownership, rental income rights, or a promise of financial return.

 “Permanent” means mortgage-free—not expense-free